RESEARCH STARTER

 Asunción's elite tend to concentrate in the suburbs around the Avenida San Martín.
 The wealth of this small tier of society stands in sharp contrast to deprivations of Asunción's poorest residents, many of whom live in flood-prone riverside shantytowns.

-Asunción features a subtropical climate, characterized by mild conditions.
-The summer months of October through March, however, can be blisteringly hot.
-In January, average temperatures range from a high of 34 degrees Celsius (94 degrees Fahrenheit) to an average low of 23 degrees Celsius (73 degrees Fahrenheit).
-The winters are mild, with average temperatures in July ranging from a high of 24 degrees Celsius (76 degrees Fahrenheit) to an average low of 13 degrees Celsius (55 degrees Fahrenheit).
+As climate patterns shift, Asunción has increasingly experienced frequent heatwaves and heavier rainfall, which have strained the city's drainage system, leading to flooding along the Paraguay River.
+Nevertheless, Asunción maintains a subtropical climate, typically characterized by mild conditions.
+The summer months from October to March can be intensely hot, with January averaging highs of 34 degrees Celsius (94 degrees Fahrenheit) and lows of 23 degrees Celsius (73 degrees Fahrenheit).
+Winters are more temperate, with July temperatures ranging from a high of 24 degrees Celsius (76 degrees Fahrenheit) to a low of 13 degrees Celsius (55 degrees Fahrenheit).

 People